noctilucass/Swimming/Supp_data_1.md

 ![](Supp_data_1_files/figure-html/Fig_5-1.png)<!-- -->

 *Fig 5.
-Kernel density plot of max time swimming by larvae (MT) with their median (triangle) by temperature, also with an inside boxplot that represents the logarithmic MT by temperature.*
+Kernel density plot of max time swimming by larvae (MTS) with their median (triangle) by temperature, also with an inside boxplot that represents the logarithmic MTS by temperature.*